tylerTheEvil/ruby_tuesday/README.md

 At this point in the development of Computer, you find yourself bogged down in a swampland of repetitive copy and paste.
 You have a long list of methods left to deal with, and you should also write tests for each and every method, because it’s easy to make mistakes in duplicated code.

-There are two different ways to remove this duplication:
+There are two different ways to remove this duplication.
+Give it a try without any hint first and ask us for a hint if you think it's confusing!

-* First is called Dynamic Methods using `send` method: https://apidock.com/ruby/Object/send
-* The other is a special method called `method_missing`: https://ruby-doc.org/core-2.1.0/BasicObject.html#method-i-method_missing

-Refactor the `computer.rb` twice to use both of the above methods.
-Argue which one is a better solution.